bscotch/crashlands-public/campaigns/README.md

 This document provides some (incomplete) guidance on how to read the Crashlands campaign file.

+## Campaign Game Content

+_See the [license](../LICENSE.md) for what you're allowed to do with the game content provided in this repo!_

+Campaign files describe how game content relates to other game content, and defines some kinds of assets completely (e.g. NPCs), but does not provide full definitions for all assets.
+For example, campaign files may refer to the unique IDs of various items that get dropped by a boss fight, or upon completion of a quest, but do not have information about what those items actually _are_.

+We've provided [an index](./content/index.json) describing most of that content, along with [thumbnail images of game assets](./content/), which can be used in combination with campaign file data to match unique identifiers to images, names, descriptions, and other details.

+The index file includes:

+- Numeric identifier (`idx`) values for creatures, items, etc.
+- Listing of which images are associated with any given asset.
+- Names and descriptions of each asset.

+## Sample Parser

+If you have [Node.js 20+](https://nodejs.org/en) you can run the [sample parser](./crashlands-campaign-to-json.mjs) on a Crashlands Campaign file to get its contents in (relatively) human readable JSON format.
+You can use that parser as a starting point for your own exploration of the format!

+To run it, you'll need to feed it the location of a campaign file and an output location for the created JSON file.
+Assuming you have a terminal open in the directory containing the script, the command would look something like this:

+`node crashlands-campaign-to-json.mjs path/to/campain_hardfile path/to/output.json`

 ## Definitions

 - **Campaign File:** A file shipped with the game describing all characters, quests, outpost locations, etc. Basically the file that describes the game world.